sashadt/docs/docs/troubleshooting.md

 serialize and deserialize tuples.
 A custom stream codec can be specified to use a different serialization framework.

-Thread and container local streams don't use a stream codec, so tuples don't need to be serializable in such cases.
+Thread and container local streams do not use a stream codec, hence tuples don't need to be serializable in such cases.

-#### Troubleshooting serialization issues
+### Troubleshooting serialization issues

 There is no guaranteed way to uncover serialization issues in your code.
 An operator may emit a problematic tuple only in very rare and hard to reproduce conditions while testing.
 Kryo deserialization problem in an operator will